Bengali Kacha Golla: light and flavorful Indian sweet made using ricotta cheese, cardamom, saffron and rosewater.

 Bengali Kacha Golla is one sweet that I cannot resist and thankfully it’s one of the few Indian sweets which is light and extremely easy to make too.

-To start our “Diwali Celebrations“, here’s an easy recipe for Bengali Kacha Golla which is a very famous sweet in Kolkata (West Bengal – India) but because of it’s popularity, it’s available in many other Indian states.
+Bengali Kacha Golla is a popular sweet from Kolkata (West Bengal – India) but because of its popularity, it’s available in many other Indian states.

 * Although they taste best if served when it’s made however sometimes they are so soft, that they might break.
 Hence I kept them in fridge for 2hrs before serving.